Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu: Computational Results

 \subsection{Computational Results for {\em 1LAD}, {\em 1LF} and {\em 2LF}}

 We start by presenting the results for matching market models with linear utility functions.
 We performed computational experiments on {\em 1LAD}, {\em 1LF} and {\em 2LF} by producing random utility matrices $u$ (and $w$ in {\em 2LF}) as follows.
-We considered two general scenarios: (a) \textbf{binary}, in which the entries of matrices $u$ and $w$ were drawn from $\{0,1\}$, and (b) \textbf{nonbinary}, in which entries of matrices $u$ and $w$ were general integer values.
-In both scenarios, $u_{ij}$ was set to 0 with probability $1-\rho$, where $\rho\in\{\frac{1}{20},\frac{1}{3},\frac{2}{3}\}$ represents the density of the utility matrix.
-For the nonbinary case, positive values of $u_{ij}$ were drawn uniformly from the set $\{1,2,\dots,20\}$.
-In {\em 1LAD}, the parameters $c_i$ were uniformly chosen from the set $\{\frac{\bar{u}}{3},\frac{\bar{u}}{4},0\}$, where $\bar{u}=\frac{1}{4}\max_{ij}\{ u_{ij}\}$ to ensure feasibility.

-Tables~\ref{tab:results-1lad}, \ref{tab:results-1lf} and \ref{tab:results-2lf} present the computational results for models {\em 1LAD}, {\em 1LF} and {\em 2LF}, respectively.
-In these tables, values under columns ``Time'', ``Gap'' and ``Iter.'' represent the running time (in seconds), optimality gap (as per equations \eqref{eq:gap-cp} and \eqref{eq:gap-fw}) and the number of iterations, respectively.
-Each entry represents average value over 5 randomly generated instances for each pair of $n$ (number of agents/goods) and $\rho$ (density of the utility matrices).
-In these tables, whenever a column is missing, it means the corresponding values were 0 across all experiments.

-Both CCP and FW are able to solve all the {\em 1LAD} and {\em 1LF} instances and the majority of the {\em 2LF} instances to optimality within the given time/iteration limits.
-We observe that even the largest instances of one-sided market models {\em 1LAD} and {\em 1LF} are solved in less than two minutes, while instances of {\em 2LF} prove to be computationally more challenging; still, the optimality gaps are negligible for large instances of {\em 2LF}.
-FW outperforms CCP in larger instances in terms of computation time, particularly in {\em 1LF} and {\em 1LAD}, and the lower computation time of FW suggests its capacity for handling even larger instances.
+We control the density (i.e. number of positive entries) of the utility matrices using parameter $\rho\in\{\frac{1}{20},\frac{1}{3},\frac{2}{3}\}$.
+We considered two types of utility matrices: (\textit{a}) \textbf{binary}, where $u_{ij}$ ($w_{ij})$ was set to 1 with probability $\rho$, and (\textit{b}) \textbf{nonbinary}, where $u_{ij}$ ($w_{ij})$ was set to a positive value with probability $\rho$ uniformly drawn from $\{1,2,\dots,20\}$.
+For {\em 1LAD}, we chose $c_i$ uniformly from the set $\{\frac{\bar{u}}{3},\frac{\bar{u}}{4},0\}$, where $\bar{u}=\frac{1}{4}\max_{ij}\{u_{ij}\}$ to ensure feasibility.
+Tables~\ref{tab:results-1lad}, \ref{tab:results-1lf} and \ref{tab:results-2lf} provide detailed results for FW and CP in terms of time to produce the initial solution as described in Section~\ref{sec:initial_matching}, optimality gap of the initial solution, and total computation times.